-The aim of this activity is to highlight the importance of including a gender perspective in HRE work.
+This activity aims to highlight the importance of including a gender perspective in HRE work.
 Participants will explore the principles of equality and non-discrimination by examining the experiences of women/girls and men/boys and of persons whose appearance or behaviour does not conform to traditional male or female gender norms in their society.
-Gender equality therefore becomes a starting point for a discussion on multiple and intersectional discrimination.
+Gender equality, therefore, becomes a starting point for a discussion on multiple and intersectional discrimination.